China contagion poses risk to HKEx growth strategy

-HONG KONG As contagion from China's stock market rout spreads to Hong Kong, the local bourse's long-touted strategy to help China liberalize its markets is looking increasingly like a double-edged sword.
+HONG KONG, July 8 As contagion from China's stock market rout spreads to Hong Kong, the local bourse's long-touted strategy to help China liberalise its markets is looking increasingly like a double-edged sword.

 Chinese stocks dived again on Wednesday, despite a series of interventions by Beijing to try to prop up the mainland markets, which have lost more than 30 percent in value since mid-June.